groland11/pdf-gallery/README.md

 - **pdftk** (extract first page from PDF file)
 - **ImageMagick** (convert extracted first PDF page to thumbnail)

+## Installation
+Just copy the the script somewhere in your path, e.g. /home/user/bin .
+Run "pdf-gallery.sh -h".
+It will tell you if there are any problems with the installation (missing dependencies, etc.).

 ## Usage
 ```
 Usage: pdf-gallery.sh [-m] [-r] [-f] [-k] [-e <max_errors>] [-q] [-d] [-h]